gdinwiddie/EquineHoroscope/README.md

 ### First Unit Test

 My first test temporarily duplicates the check performed by the first acceptance test.
 Both of these are simple triggers to drive development, and will disappear or morph into something more meaningful in the future.

+In order to test something more robust than the existence of a horoscope, I'll create a fake HoroscopeProvider for testing.
+That necessitates modifying CrystalBall to depend on a horoscope provider, and provide a means of supplying one.
+I decided to use constructor injection, modifying the no-argument constructor to supply one that contains the original temporary functionality.